ViPeR5000/span/README.md

 7. Click `Devices & Services' and you should see this integration.
 8. Click `+ Add Integration`.
 9. Search for "Span".
-10. Enter the IP of your Span Panel to begin setup, or select the automatically discovered panel if it shows up.
+10. Enter the IP of your SPAN Panel to begin setup, or select the automatically discovered panel if it shows up.
 11. Create an authentication token (see below) or use the door proximity authentication.
 Obtaining a token may be more durable to network changes, for example,if you change client hostname or IP.
 12. See post install steps for solar or scan frequency configuration.